11Deniss11/esp-flight-controller/readme.md

 # ESP32-based Flight Controller PCB

 A custom ESP32-based flight controller board designed in KiCad for my autonomous drone project, featured on the **Embedded in my Basement** YouTube channel.
+This is the second PCB I've ever made, so its far from refined, but I hope its still useful for anyone who would like to build a project like this without micro-soldering.

 ## Components that slot into this PCB: